qixils/htc-collection/README.md

 stem-bote by myself - general bot made for the HSTEM server

-[musicbot](https://github.com/Just-Some-Bots/MusicBot) by [various contributors](https://github.com/Just-Some-Bots/MusicBot/graphs/contributors) - used to play music
+[musicbot](https://github.com/Just-Some-Bots/MusicBot) by [various contributors](https://github.com/Just-Some-Bots/MusicBot/graphs/contributors) - used to play music | now in (seperate repo)[https://github.com/Noahkiq/RhinoMusicBot]

 soundbot by myself - (removed) used to meme and and post yt vids